Abies nordmanniana subsp. equi-trojani

-Abies nordmanniana subsp. equi-trojani, synonym Abies bornmuelleriana, the Turkish fir is a rare, coniferous evergreen tree native to northwest Turkey.
+Abies nordmanniana subsp. equi-trojani, synonym Abies bornmuelleriana, the Turkish fir is a rare evergreen coniferous tree native to northwest Turkey.
 Another common name is Uludağ fir.
-It is a subspecies of Abies nordmanniana.
-It has also been considered to be a natural hybrid between Caucasian fir (Abies nordmanniana) and Grecian fir (Abies cephalonica).
+It is a subspecies of the Caucasian fir Abies nordmanniana.
+It has also variously been considered to be a distinct species Abies equi-trojani, a variety of Greek fir (Abies cephalonica, as A. c. var. graeca), or natural hybrid between Caucasian fir and Greek fir.

-On the back of its foliage, the Turkish fir has a silvery hue, exposed as a result of the upward growth habit of its needles.
-This characteristic makes the tree, along with its pleasant fragrance, a common ornamental.

-Turkish fir is typically a narrow and conical tree, with a mature height of 20 to 30 m, and growing 1.8 to 4 m wide.
-It has dense, dark green upswept needles 2.5 to 3 cm long.
-Seed cones are purplish-brown and 10 to 14.5 cm long.
+Turkish fir is typically a narrow and conical tree, with a mature height of 20 to 30 m, with a trunk up to 1.8 to 4 m wide.
+It has dense, upswept needles 1.5 to 3 cm long; they are dark green above, and silvery below with two stomatal bands.
+The seed cones are purplish-brown and 10 to 15 cm long.

-Its native range is in northwestern Turkey, including the western Pontic Mountains south of the Black Sea, and Uludağ and other mountains southeast of the Sea of Marmara.
+Its native range is in northwestern Turkey, including the western Pontic Mountains south of the Black Sea, and Uludağ and other mountains southeast of the Sea of Marmara, growing at 1,300–1,800 m altitude.